Giusgarus/ISPR-assignment/README.md

 # ISPR 24/25 - Assignments

-This repository contains the assignments for the ISPR course (Intelligente system for Pattern Recognition) for the academic year 2024/2025.
+This repository contains the assignments for the ISPR course (Intelligent Systems for Pattern Recognition) for the academic year 2024/2025.
 Each folder corresponds to one of the four assignments given during the course.

 ## Repository Structure

-- `Assignment1 track 4/`: Edge detection.
+- `Assignment1 track 4/`: Edge detection with convolution filters.
-- `Assignment2 track 4/`: Bayesin Network.
+- `Assignment2 track 4/`: Bayesian Network modeling and sampling.
-- `Assignment3/`: Brief description of the third assignment.
+- `Assignment3/`: Horse semantic segmentation with convolutional neural networks.
-- `Assignment4/`: Brief description of the fourth assignment.
+- `Assignment4/`: Paper review and presentation.

 ## Assignment Details